Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 3. These problems are hardened by fact that many bodies of authority may continue to deny the existence of implicit bias and Systemic Racism.
 Therefore mathematically grounded technology like that presented with the Bias and Disparity Detection Engine will be extremely critical to ensure proper progress can be made in efforts to address societal and structural factors that lend themselves to racially biased outcomes.

-## 3. Idea
+## 3. What's the Idea behind the Bias & Disparity Detecioni Engine
+Here's how technology can help detect and highlight racial disparities in datasets related to the Call for Code Open Sentencing Solution process pipeline
 ![Architecture](/images/Diagram%20%231%20for%20ReadMe%20-%20BDDE%20Architecture%20Data%20Set%20Flow%20-%20Oct%2017.png)

-## 4. Functionality - How it works - how technology can help detect and highlight racial disparities in datasets related to the Open Sentencing process pipeline
+## 4. Functionality - How the Bias & Disparity Detection Engine works with the Open Sentencing Solution
-The Bias & Disparity Detection Engine analyzes available historical data and case specific data provided by the Open Sentencing Public Defender to provide the public defense attorney user with insights and bias/disparity indicators for each case.
-Public defenders can then act immediately on that information to negotiate a better plea or sentence for the defendant.
-Scope is currently focused on anlysis of one crime type related to Drug Posession / Trafficking.
+The Bias & Disparity Detection Engine (BDDE) analyzes available historical data against case specific data provided by the Open Sentencing Public Defender to provide the public defense attorney (user) with insights and bias/disparity indicators for each case.
+Public Defenders can then act immediately on the insight provided by the BDDE to negotiate a better plea or sentence for the defendant.

+The BDDE functional scope as related to an original use case presented by the interfaced Open Sentencing Solution is centered on anlysis of one type of Federal Drug Posession / Trafficking charge in order to narrowly demonstrate functionality that may be later used to analyze a broader set of charges and juristictions.

-By leveraging existing and enhanced IBM technologies like AI Fairness 360 and Big Data Analytics  the Bias & Disparity Detection Engine will provide benchmarked hardened data analysis protocols detecting disparity in how Federal Sentencing Guidelines are applied in final sentencing outcomes based on aggregation of historical sentencing outcomes by race.
+By leveraging existing and enhanced IBM technologies like AI Fairness 360 and Big Data Analytics, the BDDE will provide benchmarked hardened data analysis protocols detecting disparity by isolating deviations in how Federal Sentencing Guidelines are applied in final sentencing outcomes based on aggregation of historical sentencing outcomes by race.

-### Success & Proof Points - What proves success
+### Use Case Proof Points
-The BDDE will have a cloud based API that will receive a case specific dataset from the Open Sentencing Solution Aggregator in order to determine which Federal Sentencing Guidelines should be applied as relevant for the defendant being charged.
-The BDDE compares the Federal Sentencing Guidelines midpoint against historical outcomes of similiarly charged defendants.
-Success is achieved when the BDDE isolates the positive or negative devidation (in number of months) historially applied in actual sentening outcomes in that jurisdiction and passes the results of that analysis back to the Open Sentencing Solution Aggregator for presentation to the Public Defender via the solution's Report Generator.
+The BDDE will have a cloud based API that will receive a single case specific dataset from the Open Sentencing Solution Aggregator in order to determine which Federal Sentencing Guidelines should be applied as relevant for the defendant being charged.
+The BDDE then compares the appropriate Federal Sentencing Guidelines midpoint against historical outcomes of similiarly charged defendants.
+Success is achieved when the BDDE detects / isolates the positive or negative devidations (in number of months) historially applied in actual sentening outcomes in that jurisdiction and passes the results of that analysis back to the Open Sentencing Solution Aggregator for presentation to the Public Defender via the solution's Report Generator.

+                     X-X-X-X-X-X-X- NOTE Boz...  add Report Image Here X-X-X-X-X-X-X-

-Critical components of the BDDE outputs will be fed back to the Open Sentencing Aggregator via APIs and will provide analytic and contextual insights that include:
+Critical findings in the BDDE outputs will be fed back to the Open Sentencing Aggregator via the BDDE API and will provide analytic and contextual insights that include:
 1. \# of similarly charged Sentencing Documents evaluated
 2. % white male vs % black male reflected in the historical pull of Sentencing documents
 3. % white males with positive and negative deviations from sentencing guidelines